Public Liability Insurance Online Public Liability Insurance Calculator

 The recommended limit is a general guide based on the risk indicators you entered.
 If the recommendation is lower than your contract requirement, treat the contract requirement as the minimum.
 Use the JSON summary to share your inputs with a broker or insurer when requesting a tailored quote and policy wording review.
 This calculator provides general information only, not personal advice.
 Consider your objectives, financial situation and needs, and read the relevant policy wording and disclosure documents before deciding.

-The Australian Prudential Regulation Authority (APRA) has released its latest National Claims and Policies Database (NCPD) statistics, revealing a substantial increase in public liability and professional indemnity insurance premiums.
-This trend poses financial challenges for businesses across various sectors in Australia. - read more
+The Australian Prudential Regulation Authority (APRA) has released its latest National Claims and Policies Database (NCPD) statistics, revealing a substantial increase in public liability insurance premiums over recent years.
+Since 2015, premiums have risen by 40%, outpacing general inflation and placing additional financial strain on businesses across the country. - read more

-Public liability insurance is designed to protect businesses against claims made by the public for injuries or damages that occur in connection with the business operations.
-It covers legal fees, medical expenses, and compensation costs that may arise if a customer or a member of the public is injured or property is damaged as a result of the business activities. - read more
+Public liability insurance is a type of coverage designed to protect business owners against claims made by third parties for injuries or damages that occur in connection with business operations. - read more

 Knowledgebase